Everybody knows Stonehenge. It's Britain’s most famous stone circle. An iconic ancient monument at the heart of a World Heritage Site.

 As for protecting Stonehenge’s World Heritage Site status, ICOMOS has made its position clear: “We urge the Highways Agency to put on hold the development of this A303 project to allow a wider range of options to be considered in line with the recommendations of the UNESCO World Heritage Committee.”

 The campaign to protect Stonehenge isn’t just about preserving the past.
 It also says a lot about our attitude to our environment, and our future.

 Want to help protect the Stonehenge World Heritage Site?

-If you’ve already done that, why not sign the Stonehenge Alliance petition to the secretaries of state for transport and culture asking them not to damage Stonehenge World Heritage Site?
+If you'd like to help, you could sign the Stonehenge Alliance petition to the secretaries of state for transport and culture asking them not to damage Stonehenge World Heritage Site.

 And please join thousands of others who've signed our petition urging the government to invest in better public transport that works for everyone.
 Thank you.